storpool/ixgbevf-udevhelper/README.md

 * By default the helper will rename the VF interface according to the Template.
 To leave the renaming of the VF interfaces to UDEV set the following variable:
 RENAME_VF_INTERFACE=no

+* wait for VF information is sysfs to be populated
+On a slow/busy system the value could be increased NUMVFS_WAIT=30

 For example to create two VF interfaces on eth2 and one VF interface on eth3 with corresponding PCI slot names 0000:04:00.0 and 0000:04:00.1 with VLANS 24 and 42 on eth2 and VLAN 1000 on eth3 and all with mtu 9000 with spoof check disabled on second VF on eth2:
 ```bash